APLMOOC/APLMOOC/docs/course/ch7/part2.md

 !!! tip "User commands"

-    System commands are functions that let you interact directly with the system.
+    System commands are commands handled by the APL session that let you interact directly with the system.
     They are actually written in C under the hood.
     On the other hand, _user commands_ are written in APL and let you do more involved actions.
     You can also overwrite or modify them if you're crazy enough.